- This event has passed.

 The Incorporated Society of Musicians (ISM) is the UK’s professional body for musicians and a nationally recognised subject association for music.
 Since 1882, the ISM has been dedicated to promoting the importance of music and protecting the rights of those working in the music profession.
 They support almost 11,000 music professionals with unrivalled legal advice and representation, comprehensive insurances and specialist services.

+The event is FREE to all.
 Book your place using the registration form below.

 All SoA @ Home Feel Good Friday sessions are free to SoA members but, if you can afford it, we recommend a minimum £5 donation to the Authors’ Contingency Fund to help us support authors facing financial hardship during the health crisis.
 DONATE HERE